trendiamo/core/instagram-scraper/README.md

 ### Usage

-Print the usage message in your terminal with
+Print the usage message in your terminal with:

 ```sh
 bin/instagram-scraper -h